lukasimcic/Color-by-number/README.md

 ## Requirements
 You need to have python installed on your computer.
 Also, modules Pillow and colorthief are required.
-To install them, use
+To install them with pip, use

     $ pip install --upgrade pip
     $ pip install --upgrade Pillow